RajeevHejib/CV/README.md

 ##### Software Development
 ###### Makers Academy (September 2015 - January 2016)

-At Makers Academy I learnt about the best practices in software development, pair programing and most used technologies in today's web development.
+At Makers Academy I learnt about the best practices in software development, pair programing, test driven development and most used technologies in today's web development.
 Some of the work I did during this time was:

 [Chitter:](https://github.com/RajeevHejib/chitter-challenge)